nielsfaber/scheduler-card/README.md

 Use `git pull` for manual installation updates.

-Since most browsers will cache the Lovelace card code, you can force a refresh of  the browser by editing the entry in the `resources:` section in  `ui-lovelace.yaml`, by updating the version to `?v=(n+1)` (where `n` the current value).
+Since most browsers will cache the Lovelace card code, you can force a refresh of the browser by editing the entry in the Lovelace resources section, by updating the URL to `?v=(n+1)` (where `n` the current value).

 </details>